JoseHuertasDev/Waitable/README.md

 # Apache

-If you want to enable pcntl in Apache you can check the following post that i've write on medium
+If you want to enable pcntl in Apache you can refer to the following post I wrote in medium

 https://medium.com/@jhuertasdeveloper/how-to-enable-pcntl-in-apache-56c6f6f0cbab